 TrunkSpace: You are an all-species veterinarian.
 Does that mean your education never really stops?
 Are you constantly having to bring yourself up to speed on species you encounter, but have yet to treat in the past?

 Dr. Oakley: YES, that is exactly what that means.
 Lifelong learning…which sounds exhausting and it can be, but is also actually really fun and rewarding.
 It can also be kind of terrifying and the source of guilt.
 What I mean is, I don’t do a dozen canine C-sections a month like most clinics… I do one a year, so I never get really good at it.
 But I’m the only vet around and there often isn’t time for the animal to get to a more experienced vet.
 And the next patient is a hedgehog with an abscess and although I know a lot about hedgehogs, I only have two clients in my area that have them, so every time I have to read up on it and remind myself the best protocol for the animal, sometimes contacting colleagues who are more experienced.
 It’s the whole jack of all trades, master of none problem.
 I love the variety and I will do my best to help whatever comes my way, but it’s a lot of triage and cracking the books or researching the best thing to do.
 That makes it hard to run an efficient business as well, but that’s a whole other problem.
 I am really lucky to have a solid training in zoo and wildlife medicine, because so much of that is adapting what we know about domestic species – dogs, cats cows, pet birds – to the hundreds of species you can see in a zoo.
 Even most of the instruments and medical supplies and splints and equipment I use was never designed for use on a muskox or a wolverine or a bear, but a lot of zoo medicine is learning to adapt what you have to help the animal even if it’s not designed for them.
+For example, because I have a good knowledge of Dog UTI Treatment, I can apply this understanding to other four-legged animals experiencing urinary issues.
 It’s so challenging, but so rewarding when you come up with some cool fix and it works and you are like.
 “Oh yeah, uh-huh, McGuyver’d the H-E-double toothpicks out of that!”